 - Vaginal bleeding will likely not be as heavy since the uterine cavity is inspected and cleaned at the time of delivery.
 This leaves less decidual discharge and often less bleeding.

 - Your incision will limit how hard you can press on your uterus or any other abdominal manipulation.

 - Additionally, your incision will need to be observed for any signs of infection.

 - Ambulation and lifting will need to be limited until the abdominal incision has had time to heal.

-Postpartum Concerns: When to call the doctor: (This list is not all-inclusive.)
+Postpartum Concerns and When to call the doctor:

-- If you had a cesarean section any signs of infection of incision (redness, firmness, warmth, drainage, separation or fever.)
+- If you had a cesarean section call with any signs of infection of the incision: redness, firmness, warmth, drainage, separation or fever.

-- If breastfeeding, any signs of mastitis.
-Fever, tenderness, redness, firmness or persistent lump in the breast after feeding.
-(Mastitis can progress rapidly, so do not delay evaluation if you have concerns about infection or persistent lump after emptying breast.
-Any lumps that do not go away need to be evaluated to rule out cancer.
-Breastfeeding can mask cancer so always discuss any concerns with your provider.
+- If you are breastfeeding, call your provider if you have any signs of infections (mastitis): Fever, tenderness, redness, firmness or persistent lump in the breast after feeding.
+Mastitis can develop rapidly.
+Do not delay getting an evaluation if you have concerns about infection or a persistent lump after breastfeeding.
+(Any lumps that do not go away need to be evaluated to rule out cancer.
+Breastfeeding can mask cancer so always discuss any concerns with your provider.)

-- Abnormal Lochia (vaginal discharge).
-If vaginal discharge develops a bad odor or becomes bright red blood, call the office.
-Pain, redness, swelling, firmness or warmth in the thigh or legs call the office.
+- Pain, redness, swelling, firmness or warmth in the thigh or legs call the office.
 Blood clots can develop postpartum.

-- If you have any concerns about labial/vaginal healing while doing perineal care (sitz-baths, etc.) call the office.
+- If you have any concerns about labial/vaginal healing talk to your health care provider.

 2. Heavy Vaginal Bleeding (Retained Tissue, etc.)